 Do make sure that your inbound marketing tactics, like curating content, bring readers back to you and remind them of what you have to offer.

-Tools like CliClap make curating content super easy to do across all social network platforms, which can be scheduled in advance.
-ClipClap’s ‘clip’ or easy-to-add banner on all of your shared content keeps your call-to-action and logo in your reader’s mind.
+Tools like CliClap make curating content super easy to do across all social network platforms.
+ClipClap’s ‘clip’ or easy-to-add widget on all of your shared content keeps your call-to-action and logo in your reader’s mind.
 It’s a great way to save time and improve your conversions!